-The TRIPs Agreement, like the European Patent Convention, states that patents shall be available for inventions 'in all fields of technology'.
+The TRIPS Agreement, like the European Patent Convention, states that patents shall be available for inventions "in all fields of technology".
 Will the SPLT retain this condition or not?
 This question hits an important point of discord between the US and Europe.
-In the US, business methods are patentable.
-In Europe they are not, because they are not considered to represent 'technical progress', but this does not prevent the US from issuing patents on business methods.
-US rights holders seek broader enforcement of such patents in order to expand their commercial opportunities.
-What was not achieved in TRIPs, the US would like to secure through WIPO by avoiding reference in the SPLT to 'all fields of technology.'
+In the US, business methods5 are patentable.
+But in Europe they are not, because they are not considered to represent "technical progress".
+None of this prevents the US from issuing patents on business methods.
+But the Americans want recognition of such patents beyond their own territory, in order to expand their commercial opportunities.
+What was not achieved in TRIPS, the US would like to secure through WIPO's SPLT by avoiding reference to "all fields of technology."
 The US has even stated that it will leave the negotiations if this matter is not settled in its favour.
-The EU, along with the European Patent Office, and Brazil are holding out against this.
+The EU, along with the European Patent Office and Brazil, are holding out against this.